vratidc/vratidc.github.io/_activities/vr-storytelling-ftii2022.md

 ## Workshop

 The VR filmmaking workshop was an introductory workshop for the students of Art Direction & Production Design at FTII Pune.
-The students went through a hands-on process of creating a  360° film narrative, from pre-prodcution to experiencing.
+The students went through a hands-on process of creating a  360° film narrative, from pre-production to experiencing.

 {% include gallery id="gallery1" layout="half" caption="Images from the Workshop" %}